-When you have completed a draft of a new policy, checked all of your facts, and consulted with the appropriate individuals, follow the steps as established by your vice chancellor's/vice provost's/dean's office.
-Generally, you will submit your draft to the unit policy coordinator to conduct additional fact checking, resolve any editorial or structural problems, obtain vice chancellor's/vice provost's/dean's buy in before submission to the Administrative Policy Office.
-If your unit policy coordinator does not conduct this review, it is your responsibility to do so before submission.
+When you have completed a draft of a new policy, checked all of your facts, and consulted with the appropriate individuals, follow the steps as established by your Unit Head: Vice Chancellor's/Vice Provost's/Dean's office.
+Generally, you will submit your draft to the Unit Policy Coordinator to conduct additional fact checking, resolve any editorial or structural problems, obtain vice chancellor's/vice provost's/dean's buy in before submission to the Administrative Policy Office.
+If your Unit Policy Coordinator does not conduct this review, it is your responsibility to do so before submission.
 With your draft, you also need to submit a list of individuals who have been consulted during development, a list of individuals you believe should be included in the formal review, and a summary statement of the changes or purpose of the policy.

 Note: Updates to an existing policy are accomplished using the Policy Management System inline editor.
-Contact your unit policy coordinator and the Administrative Policy Office to gain access to the policy draft.
+Contact your Unit Policy Coordinator and the Administrative Policy Office to gain access to the policy draft.